Activities & Lessons

 Looking for fun math activities for 3rd grade?
 You’ve come to the right place!

-Puzzles About 100
+Puzzles about 100

-• Fluently use operations within 100
+• Fluently use operations within 100.

-• Reason abstractly and spatially
+• Reason abstractly and spatially.

-Money Matters
+Money matters

-• Solve word problems involving money and fractions
+• Solve word problems involving money and fractions.

-• Investigate details of U.S. and foreign coins
+• Investigate details of U.S. and foreign coins.

-Take a peek at our Forgotten Stories of the Oregon Trail activity series, which are far more than just third grade math activities.
-They span all grades and touch on every subject while exploring 19th-century stories of women, Native American, and African American explorers and trailblazers.
-Students investigate what coins were like along the Oregon trail, including a strange-sounding six and one-fourth cent piece.
+In this activity from our “Forgotten Stories of the Oregon Trail” series, students investigate what coins were like along the Oregon trail, including a strange-sounding six and one-fourth-cent piece.
 There is a student version and teacher guide available.

-• Operations with numbers over 1 million
+• Operations with numbers over 1 million.

-• Model the solar system with mathematics
+• Model the solar system with mathematics.

 Make math fun by making it big.
 For third graders ready for a challenge, have them compare distances around the solar system.
 Students get an interstellar taste of how math is used in the real world.
 In this activity, which includes a student version and teacher guide, students also learn about the planets in our solar system by reading a passage and drawing them.

-Find the Area!
+Find the area!

-• Calculate the area of rectangles
+• Calculate the area of rectangles.

 Spin the spinners and make some rectangles!
-This math game has students playing a two-person game where both players use the spinners to generate the dimensions of rectangles, and whoever's rectangle has greater area wins the round.
+This math game has students playing a two-person game where both players use the spinners to generate the dimensions of rectangles, and whoever’s rectangle has greater area wins the round.
 This game works well virtually by having the players roll a number cube they own or search for a virtual spinner.
-For more games and activities like this, check out HMH Into Math.

 Coins in the U.S.

-• Develop understanding of fractions with denominators through 10
+• Develop understanding of fractions with denominators through 10.

-• Investigate details of U.S. coins
+• Investigate details of U.S. coins.

 Talk about money!
 Ka-ching!
-Dive into why a quarter is called a quarter, and get kids practicing social studies skills by researching and analyzing the coin minting process.
+Dive into why a quarter is called a quarter, and get students practicing social studies skills by researching and analyzing the coin minting process.
 This activity includes a student and teacher version.

-Auto Addition
+Auto addition

-• Perform 2- and 3-digit addition
+• Perform 2- and 3-digit addition.

 Your kiddos might not be allowed to drive yet, but they can still race to the picnic!
-In this game, players take turns solving addition problems and checking each other's work.
+In this game, players take turns solving addition problems and checking each other’s work.
 The first player to reach the picnic wins the game.
-For more games and activities like this, check out HMH Math Expressions.

-Inventing Toys
+Inventing toys

-• Model a business with mathematics
+• Model a business with mathematics.

-• Represent and solve problems involving multiplication
+• Represent and solve problems involving multiplication.

 You and your students will need the Important Facts below to complete the lesson.